PhilonByz/quartz-blog/content/A_Neufaust_Review.md

 Both reasons make sense.
 I will not dispute them.
 But I also doubt if I am writing anything new.
 Are we really as innovative as we see ourselves to be?
 How can we know that if not knowing what is out there?
 When generative AI is radically redefining (human) creativity, we should perhaps be reminded that its ability to create, or appear to create, stems from meaningful interactions with the past.
 An adaptation is, likewise, not a singularity but part of a long conversation.
 And we should listen, with all due respect, so we know what makes a voice lasting, and better heard.

 In the middle of the play there was a medley of film clips, all featuring people, each in their own way, drunken and astray in love’s revelries.
 This included F.W.
-Murnau’s 1926 adaptation Faust, where Gretchen’s stilted, robotic movements signal love’s paralysis, as well as the alienated human body, brought by an industrializing and mechanizing age.
+Murnau’s 1926 adaptation *Faust*, where Gretchen’s stilted, robotic movements signal love’s paralysis, as well as the alienated human body, brought by an industrializing and mechanizing age.
 The feminist Gretchen in *A Neufaust* is a pleasant surprise.
 But, to borrow a word from Mephisto, “She is not the first!”

 **Postscript (unrelated, nothing important)**